 Rebecca Wolff

-Rebecca Wolff serves as Groundswell’s Program Director and is an experienced food systems researcher and project manager.
+Rebecca Wolff serves as Groundswell International’s Program Director and is an experienced food systems researcher and project manager.
 Prior to joining Groundswell, her career focused on harnessing the power of collaboration to execute impactful projects at the intersection of agroecology, food systems, and well-being.
 She is a two-time National Geographic Grantee and received her M.S. from the University of British Columbia, where she developed a framework to measure the impacts of agroecology and food sovereignty on well-being.

 Ethan Scully, Grants Manager